ii/coredns/plugin/reload/README.md

 3. fail to start a new listener on 443

 Now failing step 3 *does not cause* the reload to fail, instead almost everything works, except the health exporting because there is no new listener.
 Note the same is true for prometheus metrics plugin.
+In general be careful with assigning new port and expecting reload to work.